Frequently Asked Questions

 What is the difference between User Settings and Account Settings?

 The settings on your My Profile page is where you can update your personal information, such as your name, email, affiliations, and password.
-Administrators of a community or institution account, or the creator of a researcher account, can click on Settings in an account to update that account’s description, image, and main contact.
+Administrators of a community or institution account, or the creator of a researcher account, can click on Settings in an account to update that account’s settings, such as the account description, image, and main contact.

 Labels